HyagoOliveira/Persistence/README.md

 ### Creating a Persistence Settings

 Open the **Project Settings** Windows and select Persistence (below ActionCode group).

 Click on the **Create** button and save a new Persistence Settings asset.

 ![The Persistence Settings Menu](/Docs~/PersistenceSettingsMenu.png "The Persistence Settings Menu")

 Now you can select a Serializer, Compression, Cryptographer and other settings to use when save your data.
 Each property has a Tooltip description.

+If you're using a Cryptographer method, set a new Cryptographer Key using the **Get New Cryptographer Key** button.

 ### Creating the Serialized Class

-Your class should use the `System.Serializable` attribute.
+Your Serialized class should always use the `System.Serializable` attribute.

 ```csharp
 using System;